Corpus Christi Construction Accident Lawyers

 - Unmarked hazards (ex: unprotected holes or roofing)

 - Using old or defective equipment

-Most Common Accidents & Causes of Injuries at Construction Sites
+Common Accidents & Injuries at Corpus Christi Construction Sites

 Scaffolding is a temporary structure that is often erected incorrectly—making them shaky and unsteady.
 Research shows that over 4,500 scaffolding accidents occur every year and more than 70% of injured workers said there was a lack of support, they slipped, or were struck by a falling object.

 Falling from a Height

 It is also common for construction workers to suffer severe injury after falling from an elevation.
 OSHA reported that 660 fatalities occurred because of falling from a height in 2014.
 Construction workers are required to work on high levels while climbing on a roof, a ladder, or working on scaffolding.